Fergus Ewing: 2026 Scottish Parliament election

-Political positioning
+Ideological positioning

 Ewing supports Scottish independence and was often described as belonging on the political right wing of the SNP.
 Ruth Davidson, leader of the Scottish Conservatives between 2011 and 2019, suggested that Ewing was "plausibly to the right of me."
 And Chris Deerin of The New Statesman has called him "socially conservative and economically liberal."
 Ewing has described himself as a political moderate, saying "I’m not a socialist but I’m not a right-winger.
 I see myself as kind of in the centre."

-In 2025, Ewing effectively left the SNP when he announced he would stand against them as an independent candidate in the 2026 Scottish parliament election.
-He critiqued his former party, hinting at his own platform, saying "They used to stand up for oil and gas workers, farmers, fishermen.
+After becoming an independent, he critiqued his former party, hinting at his own platform, saying "They used to stand up for oil and gas workers, farmers, fishermen.
 Now they insult farmers, want to stop fishermen from fishing with no scientific basis, and claim to support oil workers while refusing to allow new drilling."

-By the sixth session of the Scottish Parliament (2021-2026), Ewing was one of only three MSPs, along with Jackie Baillie and John Swinney, to have been elected as a constituency MSP at every general election since the establishment of the parliament in 1999.
+Before losing his seat in the 2026 Scottish Parliament election, Ewing was one of only three MSPs, along with Jackie Baillie and John Swinney, to have been elected as a constituency MSP at every general election since the establishment of the parliament in 1999.

 Personal life

 Ewing married Margaret Ewing (then Margaret Bain) in 1983.
-She was the former MP for East Dunbartonshire (1974-79), and was elected to represent Moray in 1987.
+She was the former MP for East Dunbartonshire (1974–79), and was elected to represent Moray in 1987.
 She held that seat until she stepped down in 2001, and represented the same area in the Scottish Parliament from 1999 until her death from breast cancer in March 2006.

 His sister, Annabelle Ewing, was the Member of Parliament (MP) for Perth between 2001 and 2005.
-Since 2011 she has been an MSP.
+Between 2011 and 2026, she also served as an MSP.
 First, for the Mid Scotland and Fife region and then, from 2016, for Cowdenbeath.

 In 2008, he had a daughter with his partner Dr. Fiona Pearsall.

 He was a member of Loch Lomond Mountain Rescue Team.